EU nationals working in the NHS and other industries or for themselves have not been guaranteed the right to remain in the UK.

 For those of you who don’t have time to listen to the podcast, here is a rough idea of what I said about the central question:

 I think Brexit is very dangerous because it feeds xenophobia.
-The government needs to measure the income generated by migrants, specifically those from the EU, working in the NHS to understand the true value of their contribution.
+The government needs to measure, statistically, the income generated by migrants, specifically those from the EU, working in the NHS to understand the true value of their contribution.
 We need to reframe the debate.
 All the statistics I could find concentrate on how much EU nationals cost the NHS and if any of this money is recouped.

 In making the case for freedom of movement, data urgently needs to be collected about how much money is generated for the NHS and the British economy by EU nationals.
 The fact that the government is importing GPs from Europe and beyond suggests that EU nationals are voting with their feet and leaving the UK.
 The governments needs to acknowledge this, apologise and take steps to prevent an even greater exodus of highly trained NHS staff that the government will then need to replace.